eser/q3now/README.md

 - New Team System
 - Spectator Cameras
 - New Powerup System
-- New Game Mods (Freeze Tag, Clan Arena, Last Man Standing, InstaGib, etc.)
+- New Game Mods (Freeze Tag, Clan Arena, Last Man Standing, etc.)
 - A modern HUD with new menu system
+- JUHOX's BrightArena implementation

 ## Contributing
 It is publicly open for any contribution.
 Bugfixes, new features and extra modules are